ranjanphdiiti/ranjanphdiiti.github.io/README.md

 ## Research Profile

-I am a PhD student in the Department of Mathematics at the Indian Institute of Technology Indore, working under the supervision of <a href="https://people.iiti.ac.in/~aquilk/" target="_blank"> Dr. Md Aquil Khan</a> .
+I am a doctoral researcher in the Department of Mathematics at the Indian Institute of Technology Indore, working under the supervision of <a href="https://people.iiti.ac.in/~aquilk/" target="_blank"> Dr. Md Aquil Khan</a> .

-**Research Areas**
+**Research interests**
 - Modal Logic
+- Algebraic Logic
 - Rough Set Theory
 - Formal Reasoning under Uncertainty

 My research focuses on developing modal logical systems that provide sound and complete characterizations of classes of approximation structures and their associated approximation operators.
 In addition, I study bisimulation techniques that characterize logical equivalence between approximation structures.
 I investigate definability and expressive power to understand which properties of approximation structures can be expressed within modal languages and to identify the limitations of these languages.
 These investigations contribute to the logical foundations of rough set theory and formal reasoning under uncertainty and incomplete information.